Actify

 Monday morning

-Place a whiteboard or corkboard in the break room with a simple header: 'Caught Being Great This Week.'
+Put a whiteboard or corkboard in the break room with a simple header: 'Caught Being Great This Week.'
 Leave markers and sticky notes next to it.
-Seed it yourself with 3–4 notes recognizing specific staff by name.
-This primes the pump — people are more likely to write if the board isn't blank.
-Clear and refresh weekly.
-Healthcare workers are chronically under-recognized; this board gives peers a way to fill that gap without waiting for management.
+Seed it yourself with 3-4 notes recognizing specific staff by name — this primes the pump.
+Healthcare workers are chronically under-recognized; this board gives peers a low-friction way to fill that gap without waiting for management.

 Unit channel or bulletin board notice

 New thing in the break room: a Gratitude Board.
-If someone on the team helped you, covered for you, or just made a tough shift better — write their name and what they did.
-No sign-up, no app, no meeting.
-Just a marker and 30 seconds.
-I put the first few up there.
-Add yours when you can.
+If someone on the team helped you, covered for you, or just made a tough shift a little better — write their name and what they did.
+Takes 30 seconds.
+No sign-up, no app, no meeting required.
+Just grab a marker.
+I put the first few up there — add yours whenever.

 Physical beats digital in healthcare settings.
 Most clinical staff don't check Slack between patients.
 A board they walk past 5 times a shift gets seen.